Last Modified February 12, 2019

-If you choose to provide personally identifiable information to us, you may receive the following types of e-mails from us:
+If you choose to provide us with personal information, you also may receive the following types of e-mails from us:

-When you provide personally identifiable information to us, you can let us know that you do not wish to receive special Merriam-Webster or partner offers.
-Each offer will also have information available to allow you to "opt out" if you wish to receive no further offers.
+When you provide us with your personal information, you can let us know that you do not wish to receive special offers from Merriam-Webster or its third-party partners.
+Also, each special offer will have information available to allow you to "opt-out" if you no longer wish to receive special offers.

 You can update your personal information and change your marketing preferences at any time by sending an email to email@example.com.